 - Voila, that’s the RDA for everyone (i.e. within each sex and age group)

+I’d rather see a study conducted on healthy active people not couch potatoes.
+I would prefer a group of healthy eaters, not a random sampling of cheese puff consumers.
 What the study really shows is, this is what the sedentary population is currently consuming not what a healthy RDA is.
+It also doesn’t take into account absorption rates per nutrient and absorption rates per person.
 I’d say the wool has been pulled over our eyes for the last few decades.

 So that’s just the unscientific credibility aspect of the data and it’s collection.
 What was accurate was the nutritional content of the foods they had in the labs to scientifically analyze the content.
 Although, what you get out of one field in Chile isn’t going to have the same nutrient content as from a field in Mexico, or the agricultural farm where the sample where taken for analysis..